dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

     </tr>
 </table>

 MVC and NancyFx are both heavily object-oriented frameworks mainly targeting a C# audience.
-MVC probably the most feature rich framework and NancyFx with its [super-duper-happy-path](https://github.com/NancyFx/Nancy/wiki/Introduction).
+MVC probably the most feature rich framework and NancyFx with its [super-duper-happy-path](https://github.com/NancyFx/Nancy/wiki/Introduction) are probably the most wide spread .NET web frameworks.
 NancyFx is also very popular with .NET developers who want to run a .NET web application self-hosted on Linux (this was a big selling point pre .NET Core times).

 Suave was the first functional web framework built for F# developers.
 It is a completely independent standalone product which was designed to be cross platform compatible (via Mono) and self-hosted.
 A large part of the Suave library is compounded of its own HTTP server and Socket server implementation.
-Unlike NancyFx it is primarily meant to be self-hosted, which is why the separation between web server and web framework is not as clean cut as in NancyFx (e.g. the Suave NuGet library contains everything at once and NancyFx has separate packages for different hosting options).
+Unlike NancyFx it is primarily meant to be self-hosted, which is why the separation between web server and web framework is not as clean cut as in NancyFx (e.g. the Suave NuGet library contains everything in one while NancyFx has separate packages for different hosting options).

 [ASP.NET Core Lambda](https://github.com/dustinmoris/AspNetCore.Lambda) is the smallest of all frameworks (and is meant to stay this way).
-It is also a functional web framework built for F# developers, but cannot exist outside of ASP.NET Core.
+It is also a functional web framework built for F# developers, but cannot exist outside of the ASP.NET Core platform.
 It has been tightly built around ASP.NET Core to leverage its features as much as possible.
 As a result it is currently the only (native) functional web framework which is a first class citizen in ASP.NET Core.

-It has its own little niche and is aimed at F# developers who want to use a ASP.NET Core in a functional way.
+I think it has its own little niche market where it doesn't really compete with any of the other web frameworks.
+It is basically aimed at F# developers who want to use a ASP.NET Core in a functional way.

 While all these web frameworks share some similarities they still have their own appliances and target a different set of developers.

 Watch this space for more updates on [ASP.NET Core Lambda](https://github.com/dustinmoris/AspNetCore.Lambda) in the future and feel free to try it out and let me know how it goes!
-So far I've been very happy with the results and it has become my goto framework for new web projects.
+So far I've been very happy with the results and it has become my goto framework for new web development projects.